Baked Brie with Maple Pecans

 Directions

-• In a pan combine the butter and maple syrup over high medium heat and cook for about 2 minutes, until combined and slightly thickened.
+• In a pan, combine the butter and maple syrup over medium-high heat and cook for about 2 minutes, until combined and slightly thickened.

-• Reduce heat to low.
-Stir in the pecans (You can chop them if desired) and salt and cook, stirring occasionally, for about 5-6 minutes, until nicely toasted.
-If desired, also stir in some cinnamon, cardamom, and ginger.
+• Reduce the heat to low.
+Stir in the pecans and salt and cook, stirring occasionally, for 5–6 minutes until toasted and glossy.
+If using, add the spices and stir to coat.

 • Bake for about 10 to 12 minutes or until hot and gooey.